Road (Highways Safety) related deaths

 Plymouth City Council

-Concerns summary Mature trees lining Embankment Road are dangerously close to the carriageway, directly contributing to multiple fatal collisions when vehicles leave the road.
+Concerns summary (AI summary) Mature trees lining Embankment Road are dangerously close to the carriageway, directly contributing to multiple fatal collisions when vehicles leave the road.
 Their placement also obstructs pedestrian safety.

-Action taken summary Plymouth City Council plans to extend the 30mph speed limit on both sides of Embankment Road by April 2025, following a statutory process.
-They also plan to remove a number of trees adjacent to the no
+Action Planned (AI summary) Plymouth City Council plans to implement a process to extend the 30mph speed limit on Embankment Road, subject to a Traffic Regulation Order, and remove a number of trees adjacent to the north-east bound carriageway, with removal anticipated by the end of June 2025.

 Dorothy Nias